Information for Staff

 Q: What are the College guidelines for masks/face coverings?

 A: Essential employees who have been asked to come to campus for work, along with a small number of faculty members and others, must wear masks/face coverings when they are on campus.
-In addition, we have asked students to wear masks/face coverings when they come to the Dining Hall to pick up their meals.
 This is in keeping with recommendations from public health officials in order to protect people from the spread of COVID-19.
-Employees and students may wear their own masks/face coverings or if they need one, they should contact Theresa Lauer in Facilities and Maintenance.
+Employees and students may wear their own masks/face coverings or if they need one, they should contact Theresa Lauer in facilities and maintenance.
+For additional details and requirements, visit the College’s Guide for Faculty, Staff and Student Employees Returning to Work.

 Q: What are the expectations about wearing a mask when you are in your office?